How to lead effective meetings – virtually or face-to-face

 You will receive documents in digital form, which can be accessed in your personal login area on the BWI homepage.

-Since it is easier to learn with a familiar face: Bring your best colleague from the company and benefit from a 10% discount starting with the second participant.
+Since it is easier to learn with a familiar face: Bring your best colleague from the company and benefit from a 10% discount from the second participant onwards.